 Current version: Associate members shall be eligible to serve on church Ministry Teams and have all privileges and responsibilities of membership.
 However, associate members shall not be entitled to vote on matters presented to the congregation or serve as a church officer.

-Proposed revised version: Associate members shall be eligible to serve on church Ministry Teams and have all privileges and responsibilities of membership.However, associate members shall not be entitled to vote on matters presented to the congregation or serve as a church officer.
+Proposed revised version: Associate members shall have all privileges and responsibilities of membership.
+Associate members may vote on all matters presented for decision at a meeting of the Church-in-Conference and may serve as members of any of the following church organizations: Diaconate, Finance Committee, Nominating Committee, Personnel Committee, Triple E, and one or more Ministry Teams.
+An associate member may also serve as the Chair or Co-chair of any of such organizations and, in such capacity, may serve as a voting member of the Church Council.
+However, associate members shall not be entitled to serve as a church officer.

 Article III, Section B, Paragraph 1 [regarding terms of office for church officers]